SocietyProtocol/Content-Library/Published/Brand/Glossary.md

     - This Level includes two types of Organizations:
         - Distributed Corporations (dCorps)
         - Cultural Agreements (Cultures)
-            - Can alternatively be called Distributed Cultures (dCults)
 7. **Communication**
     - Includes different types of communication at different tiers of privacy.
 8. **Farming**